magpires/AutoRefreshHDR/README.md

 ![Tool Folder Structure](imgs/tool_folder_structure.png)

-A crucial and important file, which makes the magic happen, is ```appsettings.json```.
+A crucial and important file, which makes the magic happen, is appsettings.json.
 In it, you will tell the tool the screen refresh rate setting you want to use and, also, whether you want to activate the screen's HDR for the desired game or application.
+Additionally, you can make a global setting to decide whether the tool will use auto refresh rate and/or auto HDR in all defined games or applications.
 You can open this file with Windows Notepad or, if you prefer, with a code editor.
-When you open the file, you will see the following code.
+When you open the file, you will see the following code

 ```jsonc
 {